 Perhaps more important is something that addicts have known for a very long time – that drinking or drugs are not really the problem with addiction.
 Yes, that’s right.
 Alcohol doesn’t “cause” alcoholism.
 There’s an adage in Alcoholics Anonymous that says, “If drinking was my problem, when I quit drinking, I shouldn’t have had any more problems,” – but addicts do have problems long after they quit drinking or using and return to drinking or using when those problems persist.
 Relapse, in medical circles, is considered almost inevitable.
 This is because the drug to which a person is addicted is only the symptom of the real problem.
 In order for anyone to recover from addiction long-term, the underlying issues that caused a person to reach for alcohol or drugs must be dealt with.
 That is the key to true addiction recovery.

-If your loved suffers from addiction, yes, get him or her help before another holiday comes and goes – but know what you’re looking for in an addiction treatment program.
+If your loved suffers from addiction, yes, get him or her help before another holiday comes and goes – but know what you’re looking for in a person with substance use disorderion treatment program.
 To get your loved one real and lasting help, you must know what addiction is at its core, a problem of pain, and recovery is a turn toward hope.